burrt/compsci-docs/_v1/sorting-and-searching.md

 Difference with DFS:
 > It checks whether a vertex has been discovered before enqueueing the vertex rather than delaying this check until the vertex is dequeued from the queue.

-In order words, neighbour nodes can be added to the visited queue as well even it if hasn't been visited - this is actually an optimisation as it removes duplicated nodes on the unvisited fifo.
+In order words, neighbor nodes can be added to the visited queue as well even it if hasn't been visited - this is actually an optimization as it removes duplicated nodes on the unvisited fifo.

 | Attribute  | Explanation                                                                                                                                    |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------------|